By Terry Trucco

 The place is evocative with a tale of two cities vibe.
 One moment it feels like a small, narrow gauge hotel in Paris.
 The next it’s London: the tiny ice blue sitting room and smart little breakfast room with skirted tables could be in an English town house, from the gently-worn, pillow-strewn sofa to the fresh flowers.

-Unfortunately, the Franklin needs to hit the refresh button.
-When rooms are this small, everything needs to be perfect, and the hotel looked tired, worn and unloved on a recent visit.
+Unfortunately, the Franklin needs to hit the refresh button — fast.
+With rooms this small, everything needs to be perfect, and the hotel looked tired, worn and unloved on a recent visit.
 Worse, a large apartment building is going up next door.
 If you’re sound phobic, know that construction is allowed by the city on weekdays between 7 a.m. and 6 p.m. and on weekends only in an emergency.
 But 7 a.m. jackhammers are no one’s idea of a vacation.

 Rooms: King-bed rooms are almost spacious (for New York), but queen-bed rooms range from small to minuscule.
 The smallest have queen-size beds but no closets (a full-length mirror hides a compact rod holding hangers and the hotel bathrobe).
 As for bathrooms, the toilet and stall shower are behind a door but the sink (cute but teeny) is on full view, opposite the bed, as in a classic London bedsit.

 Move up a couple of price notches and you get a full-size bathroom with everything behind one door including a tub/shower combo.
 Regardless of size, rooms come with Deborah Turbeville photographs on the pale blue walls, flat panel TVs, Frette bathrobes and, in keeping with the building’s vintage, crystal chandeliers.